axibase/atsd/administration/replication.md

 Both the master and slave machines must have static a IP addresses in the local network.

 Both machines must have identical hardware configurations.
-[See ATSD requirements.](requirements.md)
+Review [ATSD Requirements](../installation/requirements.md).

 The same versions of ATSD must be installed on both machines.
 [See ATSD installation